JuliaLang/PackageCompiler.jl/docs/src/devdocs/intro.md

 It should be noted that there is some usage of non-documented Julia functions and flags.
-They have not been changed for quite a long time (and are unlikely to change too much in the future) but some care should be taken.
+They have not been changed for quite a long time (and are unlikely to change too much in the future), but some care should be taken.